Systems Thinking Genealogical Directory & Resources

 We Know Your Time Is Valuable

-Having said this, we encourage registrants to expand on your high level learning activity or project summary information and contribute an Extended Learning or Extended Project video or text.
+Having said this, we encourage registrants to expand on your summary learning activity or project information and contribute an Extended Learning or Extended Project video or text.
 This video or text can be sent in any time after submitting your Learning Summary Questionnaire or Project Summary Questionnaire.
 We also provide optional prompt questions to inspire and guide the creation of your video or text content.
 Go to the Sign Up section for further details.

 Systems Thinking Frequently Asked Questions